Kief5555/Kahoot-Flooder/README.md

 Click [here](https://www.kahootflooder.me)(https://www.kahootflooder.me) for the website.

 # Download/Build
-There are no downloads yet.
-I am not that advanced.
-You are going to have to build it yourself or use replit
+There are downloads for mac, not windows (cause I dont own it).
+You can use the website, or built it your self.

 ## Replit (The easiest)